What are they?

 At present, the Society has no plans to issue more PIBS.

 Who do I contact if I have a query?

-If your query has not been answered by the points above, please contact your financial advisor, your stockbroker, or the Society’s Finance Director on 0161 923 8000.
+If your query has not been answered by the points above, please contact your financial advisor or your stockbroker.

 What are they?

 PPDS are Profit Participating Deferred Shares.
 They are deferred shares for the purposes of Section 119 of the Building Societies Act 1986, as amended.